 In 2017, Bournemouth have collected only seven points in their 11 Premier League away games so far.

-Goals have been an issue for Howe's men, with last season's top scorer Josh King failing to find the net so far this term.
+Goals have been an issue for Howe's men, with last season's top scorer Joshua King failing to find the net so far this term.
 Creativity also appears to be a problem as the Norway international has attempted just two shots on target in 449 minutes of football, which hints at a faltering supply chain.

 Firing blanks in their last two Premier League away matches, Bournemouth have not gone three away games without scoring since March 2012, when they went on a five-match barren run.

 Getting King firing again and linking up with veteran attacker Jermaine Defoe could be the key to Howe building on that double win over Brighton when his side travels to Goodison Park.